stb-tester/stb-tester/docs/stbt.1.rst

   file[:<filename>]
     Append a newline seperated key name to the given file for each press.
-    Mostly useful for testing.
+    Mostly useful for testing stb-tester itself.
 If a filename is not specified it defaults to stdout.

   hdmi-cec[:<device>[:<source>[:<destination>]]]
     In conjuction with a USB-CEC adaptor this controls a set-top box by sending